-Things at Team Beebie Headquarters have been moving pretty quickly for about a month now.
+Things at Team Beebie Headquarters have been moving pretty quickly.
 As the campaign is making more and more media appearances, we hope to keep a record of them here and hope you'll check back often.

 For Immediate Release September 9, 2020